Steps to exporting semen and embryos

 The Overseas Market Access Requirement (OMAR) is the legal document that lays out the requirements for exporting your commodity from New Zealand to your destination country.

-Codes of practice are the guidance material containing the recommended standards for exporters of live animals and germplasm (semen and embryos) exports.
+Operational code is the guidance material containing the recommended standards for germplasm (semen and embryos) exports.

 In addition, the Export Verification Programme document sets out the operational detail that an operator of an export-approved premises (semen centres, embryo teams, and poultry hatcheries) needs to follow.